God wants us producing fruit in our lives. . .manifesting the gifting and blessings of the Lord.

 You’d be amazed or maybe not . . .at the number of people who do everything themselves because they illogically figure that if someone else becomes good at their job. . .they may lose it to them.

-In the world, that is not faulty logic . . . but for the Christian, it’s scripturally unsound.
-Consider the success principle E68 (Ephesians 6:8) which essentially says:
+Not only is that faulty logic . . .it’s scripturally unsound.
+Consider the success principle E68 (Ephesians 6:8).